Through The Fibro Fog

 • Garlic - for lots of flavour.
 You can leave it out, if not tolerated.

 Pesto is made of a form of nut (or seed), a herb and olive oil as the basic ingredients.
-While basil and pine nuts are the traditional ingredients, there are so many variations to play around with.
+While basil and pine nuts are the traditional ingredients, there are so many variations to play around with, such as in my basil pesto recipe without pine nuts.

 If pistachio nuts aren't your thing then you can always try pumpkin seeds or macadamia nuts.
 My macadamia nut pesto is so good!

-A swap for the coriander is good old classic basil, or you could try different mixes of herbs such as parsley, thyme and mint.
+A swap for the coriander is classic basil leaves, or you could try different mixes of herbs such as parsley, thyme and mint.

 blender cup with pistachios, coriander and garlic in it.